jsather/harvester-sim/README.md

 * **Jonathon Sather**

 ## License
-This project is licensed under the MIT license - see [LICENSE](LICENSE) for details.
+This project is licensed under the BSD 2-CLAUSE - see [LICENSE](LICENSE) for details.

 ## Acknowledgments
 * harvester-ros based off of [kinova-ros](https://github.com/Kinovarobotics/kinova-ros)